rreusser/regl-gpu-lines/README.md

 ### Vertex shader data flow

-This module uses carefully constructed data flow to pass the same attribute with different offsets, so that miters and positions may be computed in the vertex shader.
-So that you can still extend the shader and modify it to suit your needs, the module uses GLSL `#pragma` directive to define data flow.
+This module parses the specified vertex shader for GLSL `#pragma` directives which define the line properties and data flow.

 #### `#pragma lines: attribute <dataType> <attributeName>`
 - `dataType`: one of `float`, `vec2`, `vec3`, `vec4`